 How to Make Strawberry Pudding from Scratch

-The strawberry pudding is the star of the show in this pie!
+The strawberry pudding takes center stage in the production of this pie.
 It uses fresh, pureed strawberries as the base, as opposed to a jello mix.
 The pudding is made in one pot and doesn't require any tempering of the eggs.
 You start by whisking together the sugar, cornstarch and egg yolks until it forms a paste.
-Next, add in the pureed strawberries and cream and heat the whole mixture up slowly, while alternating between whisking and scraping up the bottom of the pot.
+Next, add the pureed strawberries and cream and heat the whole mixture up slowly, while alternating between whisking and scraping up the bottom of the pot.
 The trick is to slowly heat the egg yolks with all of the ingredients at once so they don't scramble.
 The added cornstarch helps stabilize the egg yolk mixture so that doesn't happen.
 Additionally, it helps the mixture to thicken to the proper consistency.
-Once you've cooked the pudding you’ll strain it, then whisk in butter and vanilla and almond extract.
+Once you've cooked the pudding, strain it, and whisk in butter and vanilla and almond extract.
 A few tips on making the pudding:

 - Don't walk away from the pudding.
 It only takes a few minutes to cook.
 Also, it's especially important to stir almost constantly in the beginning when you are cooking it to ensure no egg yolks get stuck to the bottom of the pot and scramble.